James F. Sloan: Career

 Sloan began his public service career in Union County, New Jersey in 1970.
-He served as a Cranford, NJ police officer and than Union County, NJ Prosecutor Office investigator for eight years prior to joining the Secret Service and being assigned to its New York City Field Office, where he specialized in financial crime investigations.
+He served as a Cranford, NJ police officer and then Union County, NJ Prosecutor Office investigator for eight years prior to joining the Secret Service and being assigned to its New York City Field Office, where he specialized in financial crime investigations.
 He held several investigative, protective, intelligence, and managerial positions, including as Special Agent in Charge of the Boston Field Office and the Service's Office of Investigations, Assistant Special Agent in Charge of the Baltimore Field Office and the Office of Administration, and Assistant to the Special Agent in Charge of the Presidential Protective Division.

 He served with the United States Secret Service for 21 years, later serving as the agency's Deputy Assistant Director for Protective Operations.
 He was responsible for the management of the Service's protective mission, which includes the protection of the President and Cabinet of the United States, as well as the protection of major events of national interest.
 He was also the Senior Program Manager of the Secret Service's Anti-Terrorism programs and represented the Secret Service as a member of the National Security Council's Counter-Terrorism Security Group.

 During 2001, Sloan served as Acting Under Secretary (Enforcement), Department of the Treasury, overseeing the operations of Treasury's law enforcement bureaus, including United States Customs Service; United States Secret Service, Office of Foreign Assets Control, Bureau of Alcohol, Tobacco, Firearms and Explosives, and the Financial Crimes Enforcement Network.

 Before assuming the role of head of Coast Guard Intelligence, Sloan was the Director of the Financial Crimes Enforcement Network from April 12, 1999 to 2003.
 The United States Department of the Treasury designated FinCEN as one of the primary agencies to establish, oversee, and implement policies to prevent and detect money laundering and the financing of terrorism.
 James Sloan was responsible for working with the law enforcement and intelligence communities, foreign governments, and the financial and regulatory sectors to ensure effective coordination of the efforts to combat terror financing and of U.S. anti-money laundering initiatives.